 Vespa is Yahoo’s fully autonomous and self-sufficient big data processing and serving engine.
 It aims at serving results of queries on huge amounts of data in real time.
 An example of this would be serving search results or recommendations to a user.

 Yahoo – or Oath – recently made Vespa open source on GitHub.
 At this time, the documentation focuses on the user experience.
 Open sourcing the code will attract new developers, especially when it comes to its documentation, like it did with Apache Hadoop more than 10 years ago.
-Quoting Jon Bratseth, Distinguished Architect for Vespa, “by releasing Vespa, we are making it easy for anyone to build applications that can compute responses to user requests, over large datasets, at real time and at internet scale”.
+Quoting Jon Bratseth, Distinguished Architect for Vespa,

 This article compiles some of my notes taken on a journey to better understand the nature of Vespa as well as my feedback and opinion after reading the documentation, trying a few examples and roaming the source code.
 I make sure to explain any technical vocabulary specific to Vespa, so if you see a word you don’t know, odds are it has a paragraph dedicated to it later on.
 Let’s see how Vespa lays the groundwork for building powerful and scalable search and recommendation applications.